 Finnick and Effie's gazes meet mine, before I lead the three of us into the forest opposite the one near the mountain.
-I know that even with volcanic eruption these woods will be just as dangerous.
+I know that even without a volcanic eruption these woods will be just as dangerous.
 But I stay calm and focused as I lead us all into the next wave of deathtraps.

 We step into the woods and the scenery alone takes my breath away.
 Billowy bunches of blue and yellow flowers decorate the ground, while pink and fuchsia blossoms hang from nearby branches in the air.
 Each and every color stands out brightly against the green foliage in the background.
 And then there is the aroma.
 The same smell that put all the tributes into a daze during the countdown.
 Walking along, I have to constantly remind myself not to fall under the arena's trance.
-On occasion, I also have to nudge Effie and Finnick to keep them alert.
+On occasion I also have to nudge Effie and Finnick to keep them alert.

 Once the sweet fragrance grows fainter in the air, we come to a pair of trees wrapped tightly around one another and arched over a clear blue stream, forming a kind of natural bridge.
 Halfway across, I hear Effie gasp.
 To the right, a female tribute faces down, while floating in the water.
 She must have gotten thirsty and tried to drink from it.
 I can't say I blame her.
 I full well know the water is toxic, yet the sight of the stream is enough to tempt me into quenching my thirst.

 At the end of the bridge we are left with two separate paths to choose from.
 "Which way now," Finnick asks.

 On the left I see a cluster of trees swaying in the wind.
 Only there is no wind.
 It must be a trap.
 An illusion created by the Gamemakers.
 The trees move on their own.
 At least I suspect they do.
 The dead tributes skewered on various branches would suggest that I'm right.